 - Spill, stain, and heat resistant naturally

 - A manufactured material that may contain natural stone

 - Created by different manufacturers including:

 - Available in larger sizes than natural stone slabs

 - Slightly less heat resistant than natural stone

 - Does not need to be sealed

 Learn more about the differences between quartz and quartzite by clicking here.

-- Is quartz cheaper than granite?
+- Is quartz cheaper than natural stone?

-- Which stone is more durable, quartz or granite?
+- Which stone is more durable?